kasdelyne/CS3_1stQtrPortfolio/public/XcreditSONAPotassiumAgnir.md

  ### 2. Give *1-3 key points* from SONA 2025 that you found *weird* for any reason (explaining is optional)
     * A P20 per kilo rice program
     * he avoidance of some crucial issues such as:
-          - West Philippine Sea dispute
+          - West Philippine Sea dispute,
-          - Online gambling issues
+          - Online gambling issues,
-          - Impeachment complaint against VP Sara Duterte
+          - Impeachment complaint against VP Sara Duterte.

 ### 3. Write 2 paragraphs of reflection (each paragraph is ideally around 4 sentences)